PCW-Net: Pyramid Combination and Warping Cost Volume for Stereo Matching: Proposed Approach

 \subsection{Loss Function}

-We employ smooth $L_1$ loss function to train our network in an end-to-end way.
-For each submodule in 3D cost aggregation, same output module and soft argmin operation are used to get intermediate disparity map.
-In total, we get six disparity maps ${d_0}$,${d_1}$,${d_2}$,${d_3}$,${d_4}$,${d_5}$,${d_6}$ and the loss function is described as:
+Inspired by previous work \cite{psmnet,gwcnet}, we employ smooth $L_1$ loss function \cite{smoothl1} to train our network in an end-to-end way.
+For each cost volume fusion module and stacked hourglass network in cost aggregation, the same output module and soft argmin operation are used to get intermediate disparity map \cite{gwcnet}.
+In total, we get six disparity maps ${d_0}$, ${d_1}$, ${d_2}$, ${d_3}$, ${d_4}$, ${d_5}$ and the loss function is described as: $\mathcal{L}_\text{smooth-L1}$ represents the $smooth-L1$ loss and $\widehat d$ represents the ground-truth disparity and ${w_j}$ is the weight of the ${j^{th}}$ estimation of disparity map.